|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed June 10, 1945

-Built by North American in Inglewood, California.
+Built by North American Aviation (NAA) in Inglewood.
 Delivered to the U. S. Army Air Force (USAAF) as a P-51D Mustang serial number unknown.
 Disassembled and shipped to the South West Pacific Area (SWPA) and reassembled.

 Assigned to the 5th Air Force, 35th Fighter Group, 40th Fighter Squadron.
 This Mustang was assigned squadron number 48.
 No known nickname or nose art.